Buzzefall/SymbolicCalc/README.md

 # SymbolicCalc
 Symbolic differentiator and evaluator for simple expressions parsed from text input.
+AST is formed by polymorhic class Expression hierarchy, where nodes are some derivative classes of Expression.

 Memory is managed by std::shared_ptr so there should be no much cluttering as long as you access Expression object through std::shared_ptr<Expression>.